 – Colette M., Executive Director, American Camp Association, Illinois

 Candace was a wonderful and engaging speaker who knew how to tailor her message of courage to fit the theme and mission of our organization.
-She is clearly both thoughtful and passionate, which was reflected in the way that she interacted with students, dutifully answering questions and easing their fears.
+She is clearly both thoughtful and passionate, which was reflected in the way that she interacted with students, dutifully answering their questions and easing their fears.

 – Brandy A., Program Manager, Center for Global Initiatives UNC